open-resources/physics_bank/content/public/019.Magnetism/Magnetic Field/Magnetic field of a coaxial cable/Magnetic field of a coaxial cable.md

 Determine the magnitude of the magnetic field in the region $r_2\\< r\\< r_3$.

-In your symbolic expression, you may copy and paste the Greek symbol `Î¼0`.
-Use `pi` to represent `Ï`.
+In your symbolic expression, you may copy and paste the Greek symbol `μ0`.
+Use `pi` to represent `π`.

 ### Answer Section